 \section{A Faster Practical Alphabet-Partitioning Rank/Select Data Structure}

 The alphabet-partitioning approach was originally devised to speed-up decompression \cite{Said05}.
 Barbay et al.~\cite{BCGNNalgo14} showed that alphabet partitioning is also effective for supporting operations $\rank$ and $\select$ on strings, being also one of the most competitive approaches in practice.
-In the original proposal \cite{BCGNNalgo14}, mapping $t$ (introduced in Section \ref{sec:defining-t}) is represented with a multiary WT \cite{FMMNtalg06,GRRswat08}, supporting $\rank$, $\select$, and $\access$ in $O(1)$ time, since $t$ has alphabet of size $O(\textrm{polylog}(n))$.
-In practice, Bowe \cite{BoweThesis} showed that multiary WTs can improve $\rank$/$\select$ computation time by about a half when compared to a binary wavelet tree \footnote{Operation times of up to 1 microsecond were shown by Bowe \cite{BoweThesis}.}, yet increasing the space usage noticeably ---making them impractical, in particular for representing sequence $t$.
-Consequently, in the experiments of Barbay et al.~\cite{BCGNNalgo14} no multiary WT was tested.
-Besides, the \texttt{sdsl} library \cite{GPspe14} uses a Huffman-shaped WT by default for $t$ in the template of class $\texttt{wt\_ap<>}$ \footnote{Actually, no multiary wavelet tree is implemented in the \texttt{sdsl}.}.
-Thus, operations $\rank$ and $\select$ on $t$ are not as efficient as one would expect in practice.
-This would mean hundreds of nanoseconds in practice.
-We propose next an implementation of the alphabet-partitioning approach that avoids mapping $t$, storing the same information in a data structure that can be queried faster in practice and is space-efficient: just a few tens of nanoseconds, still using space close to $nH_0(t)$ bits.
-Our simple implementation decision has several important consequences in practice, not only improving the computation time of $\rank$/$\select$, but also that of applications such as inverted list intersection, full-text search on highly-repetitive text collections, and the distributed computation of $\rank$/$\select$ operations.
+In the original proposal \cite{BCGNNalgo14}, mapping $t$ (introduced in Section \ref{sec:defining-t}) is represented with a multi-ary WT \cite{FMMNtalg06,GRRswat08}, supporting $\rank$, $\select$, and $\access$ in $O(1)$ time, since $t$ has alphabet of size $O(\textrm{polylog}(n))$.
+In practice, Bowe \cite{BoweThesis} showed that multi-ary WTs can improve $\rank$/$\select$ computation time by about a half when compared to a binary WT \footnote{Operation times of up to 1 microsecond were shown by Bowe \cite{BoweThesis}.}, yet increasing the space usage noticeably ---making them impractical, in particular for representing sequence $t$.
+Consequently, in the experiments of Barbay et al.~\cite{BCGNNalgo14} no multi-ary WT was tested.
+Besides, the \texttt{sdsl} library \cite{GPspe14} uses a Huffman-shaped WT by default for $t$ in the template of class $\texttt{wt\_ap<>}$ \footnote{Actually, no multi-ary wavelet tree is implemented in the \texttt{sdsl}.}.
+Thus, operations $\rank$ and $\select$ on $t$ are not as efficient as one would expect in practice, requiring, e.g., hundreds of nanoseconds.
+We propose next an implementation of the alphabet-partitioning approach that avoids mapping $t$, storing the same information in a data structure that can be queried faster in practice while being space-efficient: just a few tens of nanoseconds, still using space close to $nH_0(t)$ bits.
+Our simple implementation decision has several important consequences in practice, not only improving the computation time of $\rank$/$\select$, but also that of applications such as inverted list intersection, full-text search on highly-repetitive text collections using compressed suffix arrays \cite{FMjacm05,GNPjacm20}, and the distributed computation of $\rank$/$\select$ operations.